Welcome to Special Education

 Director of Special Education

-Specialized Academic Instruction (SAI) is provided to students with mild, moderate and severe disabilities based on their Individualized Education Program.
+Specialized Academic Instruction (SAI) is provided for students with mild, moderate and severe disabilities based on their Individualized Education Program.
 These services may be delivered in the general education classroom as well as in special education classrooms.

 A Special Education disability means, according to §§300.530-300.536, a child having one or more conditions including intellectual disabilities, a hearing impairment including deafness, a speech or language impairment, a visual impairment including blindness, emotional disturbance, an orthopedic impairment, autism, traumatic brain injury, or other health impairment, a specific learning disability, a deaf or blind student, or students with multiple disabilities, and who, by reason thereof, need special education and related services.